renuy/docs-cluster-essentials/deploy.md

-# Deploy Cluster Essentials for VMware Tanzu v1.1
+# Deploying Cluster Essentials v1.1

 This document describes how to install, upgrade, and uninstall Cluster Essentials v1.1.